WOOD DOOR RESTORATION

 This picture of these Fort Greene doors was taken in May of 2013 - yet we rebuilt these doors early summer, 2011.
 They were pretty bad when we removed them - and we had to break them apart to work on them.
 We replaced some of the veneer (some patches are visible) and we replaced the molding around the glass.
 I cannot recall if we stained them or not but I do recall that we used a water based exterior varnish (General Finishes) - which is a departure for us as we prefer true oil base marine spar varnish.
 But after looking at the door two years on, the finish is as fine as the day we applied it.

-We provide door restoration services to Northern New Jersey, Southern Connecticut, and Nassau and Westchester Counties.
+In addition to serving the 5 boros of NYC, we provide door restoration services to Northern New Jersey, Southern Connecticut, and Nassau and Westchester Counties.

 Feel free to email pictures of your doors to firstname.lastname@example.org for an over the phone estimate.